mpratt/Embera/README.md

     {
         "require": {
-            "mpratt/embera": ">=0.9"
+            "mpratt/embera": ">=1.0"
         }
     }

 Save it and run `composer.phar install`

 ### Standalone Installation (without Composer)
-Download/clone this repository, place the `Lib/Embera` directory on your project.
+Download the latest release or clone this repository, place the `Lib/Embera` directory on your project.
 Afterwards, you only need to include the Autoload.php file.

 ```php